hnjm/RenderingPointsPerformanceTestSample-ForWinForms/README.md

         }
 ```

 3. You can update a feature by directly updating its WKB.
 The following method updates a point feature by adding 1 to its X and Y. It’s the most efficient way where we manipulate a byte array without creating any new object.
-It is not straightforward and you need to have a deep understanding about the format of WKB.
+It is not straightforward and you need to have a deep understanding of the format of WKB.
 That’s what we are doing in this sample.
 We will add more APIs to Feature to make it straightforward and efficient.

 ```csharp
        private void UpdateFeatureThroughWKB(Feature feature)